Night and Day at the Fashion and Textile Museum – reviewNovember 13, 2018

 This section deals with the allure of shopping and the cinema.
 Under the influence of America, shops became even more enticing and department stores more widespread, leading to the encouragement of window shopping and browsing without feeling nervous that you should feel obliged to buy something.

 Cinema was really coming into its own and the idols of the big screen affected the fashions of the day.
-There is a display of portraits of the popular film stars, including Anna May Wong and of course, Marlene Dietrich.
+At Night and Day there is a display of portraits of the popular film stars, including Anna May Wong and of course, Marlene Dietrich.
 Their hair, makeup and clothing, both on and off screen, was widely copied.

 The room features beautiful examples of evening wear and the hats, gloves, jewellery and accessories that went with them.
 Day time tea dances as well as night clubs for evening were a popular way to spend time.